Jkvelagapudi/GhostType/README.md

 # Ghost Type

-## Cheat in MonkeyType by taking a screenshot and pyautogui writes it out
+## Cheat in MonkeyType by taking a screenshot and pyautogui writes it out using OCR

 ## Only works in Arch right now